SummaryRead the full fact sheet

 - Smokers are at increased risk of complications from any surgery.
 If you are serious about undergoing cosmetic surgery, you should try to quit smoking.

-Finding a surgeon to perform a brow lift
+Finding a medical practitioner to perform a brow lift

-You may want to ask your doctor for advice on a suitable and reputable specialist surgeon or hospital where brow lift surgery is performed.
-At your first consultation, you should ask the surgeon about their training and experience.
-It is preferable to have this procedure done by a surgeon who is specially trained to perform brow lift surgery and has a lot of experience in carrying out this type of surgery.
+You may want to ask your doctor for advice on a suitable and reputable medical practitioner or hospital where brow lift surgery is performed.
+At your first consultation, you should ask the medical practitioner about their training and experience.
+It is preferable to have this procedure done by a medical practitioner who is specially trained to perform brow lift surgery and has a lot of experience in carrying out this type of surgery.

 Medical issues with brow lift surgery